Frequently Asked Questions

 • Unsuccessful College Course: If a student is unsuccessful in a college course, they should refer to the FAQ page for guidance on the next steps.

-A list of AACPS approved college courses are found here.
+A list of college courses AACPS has approved for ECAP funding are found here.
 To review the transferability of college courses between Maryland colleges and universities, visit the Articulation System for Maryland Colleges and Universities website.
 For specific information related to college course options at your local high school, or approved lists, go to the ECAP website.

 What AACC college courses allow me to earn high school and college credit (dual credit)?